 Amazon Seller Central is the main interface used by brands and merchants to sell their products on Amazon.
 This central hub allows access to inventory status, pricing, orders, reports- you name it.
 Everything you need to get started selling on Amazon is here.

-To register on Amazon Seller Central is easy.
-Amazon offers two different types of plans, what they call individual and professional.
+Registering on Amazon Seller Central is easy.
+Amazon offers two different types of plans – individual and professional.
 You should look into an individual plan if you sell fewer than 40 items a month, and a professional plan if you sell more than 40 items a month.
 If you opt for the individual plan, you do not have access to advanced selling tools and each sale costs you $0.99.
 If you’re selling more than 40 items a month and go for the professional account, then you’ll pay a flat fee of $39.99 per month no matter how many sales you make.
-On top of the subscription fees mentioned above, Amazon also charges per item sold, and the percentage varys on your selling price.
+On top of the subscription fees mentioned above, Amazon also charges per item sold, and the percentage varies on your selling price.
 Here’s a checklist of what you’ll need in order to register:

 - Bank account number and bank routing number

 - Government issued national ID